elizarov/SerializationByConvention/README.md

 > Note: All function and annotation names in this document are tentative.
 It is designed to outline the general idea, and it is not a final design.

+**STATUS UPDATE:** This design is not finished.
+It does not cover many real-life challenges like inheritance hierarchies, stateful mutable classes with private state and delegates, etc. However, this design is _already_ too complex, so it is unlikely that it is ever going to be implemented.
+This is a useful document, though, because it provides many worked-out serialization use-cases.

 ## Table of contents

 * [Introduction](#introduction)